-Built from the ground up through strong partnerships with The AbleGamers Charity, The Cerebral Palsy Foundation, SpecialEffect, Warfighter Engaged, and many community members, the Xbox Adaptive Controller is designed to meet the needs of gamers with limited mobility.
-One of the coolest features of the Xbox Adaptive Controller is its strong inter-operability.
-The controller uses 3.5mm jacks and USB ports to connect with external devices such as switches, buttons, mounts, and joysticks to create a custom controllers experience that is uniquely aligned to the user’s needs.
+Built in collaboration with experts from the AbleGamers Charity, the Cerebral Palsy Foundation, SpecialEffect, and Warfighter Engaged, the Xbox Adaptive Controller is defined by its interoperability.
+The controller uses 3.5mm jacks and USB ports to connect with external devices such as switches, buttons, mounts, and joysticks to create a customized input experience that is uniquely aligned to the user’s needs.

 “Thanks to Mario Kart’s new Auto Drive feature, she can now steer with her left hand and let the game drive for her or vice versa.
 I’m sure this feature will be an annoyance to many, but for my daughter, who would otherwise not really be able to participate, it is the best feature ever added to a Mario Kart game.
-She is currently sitting in my living with my other 2 kids and my wife and all of them are playing Mario Kart and laughing their heads off.
+She is currently sitting in my living room with my other 2 kids and my wife and all of them are playing Mario Kart and laughing their heads off.
 This is truly a day I won’t forget thanks to Nintendo.”

-Founder Mark Bartlet founded AbleGamers after his best friend Stephanie Walker nearly lost her ability to interact and connect through video games due to multiple sclerosis.
+Founder Mark Bartlet created AbleGamers after his best friend Stephanie Walker nearly lost her ability to interact and connect through video games due to multiple sclerosis.
 His vision for AbleGamers is to “ensure that no one with a disability would ever be without answers on how to conquer disabilities and continue enjoying one of the world’s largest past times.”

 To that end, AbleGamers is staffed by accessibility experts that help disabled gamers create custom solutions for their needs.
 Their dedication is remarkable – donating directly to AbleGamers gives $0.94 of every dollar directly to gamers in need, which is one of the best ratios in the world, according to Charity Navigator.